-All P1-3 pupils are entitled to a free school meal.
-In the case of P4-P7 and secondary aged pupils, some families may be eligible to apply to Falkirk Council for provision of free school meals.
-Further details can be obtained from your child's school
+Prior to the implementation dates in the case of P5-P7 and secondary aged pupils, some families may be eligible to apply to Falkirk Council for provision of free school meals.
+Further details can be obtained from your child's school.